Request For Comment on Draft Specification for The CXING Programming Language.

 ;

-All of addexpr occur under arithmetic context.
+All of addexpr are computed under arithmetic context.

 Bit Shifting Operations